PLEASE READ: If your CD

 cartridge.

-2. Do dot use the "Shuffle" play mode.
+2. Do dot use the "Random" play mode.
 This causes excessive wear on

 the CD mechanism.